 - Slotted hole

 This type is usually found on round doorknob hardware sets.
 To depress the detent use a small flat blade screwdriver through the slot to press and release the detent while twisting and removing the doorknob off the spindle.

 Button-style detents are often found on less expensive round doorknob hardware sets.
-They have a button that is near flush with the surface of doorknob shaft.
+They have a button that is near flush with the surface of the doorknob shaft.
 Depress the button using an awl or tip of a small flat blade screwdriver while twisting and removing the doorknob off the spindle.

 2. Now, pry off the faceplate—a decorative trim plate that covers the lockset mounting ring.
 Sometimes this is a simple friction-fit ring that can be pried off the spindle; there may be a small notch in the place designed for this purpose.
 With other styles, the faceplate is threaded and removed by unscrewing counterclockwise.